- The user has enrolled a trusted mobile device. For more information they can visit How to pair my phone with my Qonto account?.

 header with the value sms-otp

 .Note: The SMS OTP option is only available to Embed Partners.
 SMS OTP should be considered a fallback option and not one of the primary authentication methods as it’s less secure than paired devices or passkeys.
-Qonto may review usage patterns and could apply limitations if SMS OTP is consistently used as the primary SCA method.mock
+Qonto may review usage patterns and could apply limitations if SMS OTP is consistently used as the primary SCA method.Testing a sensitive action in the Sandbox environment

 option for the X-Qonto-2fa-Preference